Shapkofil/blender-rhubarb-lipsync/README.md

 Download a release from https://github.com/scaredyfish/blender-rhubarb-lipsync/releases

-_Use version 1.0.5 for Blender 2.79, version 2.0 onwards supports only Blender 2.80 and above._
+_Use version Blender 2.80 and above._

 Do **not** unzip the file.